DucPham17/web-customer-tracker/README.md

 # web-customer-tracker
-Web application to keep track of customer list using spring mvc, hibernate, and mysql
+Web application to keep track of customer list using spring mvc, spring aop, hibernate, mysql and server Tomcat
 ## Tech/framework used

 Front-end: